The science

 What is Targeted Memory Reactivation?

-Targeted Memory Reactivation (TMR) is a neuroscience technique that uses sensory cues (sounds, smells, or vibrations) to strengthen specific memories during sleep.
+Targeted Memory Reactivation (TMR) is a sleep neuroscience technique that uses sensory cues (typically sounds or odors) to strengthen specific memories during sleep.

 1